 Remote PC Access

-Smart cards are supported only for remote access to physical office PCs running Windows 10, Windows 8 or Windows 7; smart cards are not supported for office PCs running Windows XP.
+Smart cards are supported only for remote access to physical office PCs running Windows 10, Windows 8 or Windows 7.

 The following smart cards were tested with Remote PC Access: